RoshnaVakkeel/Chem_Meets_Codes/README.md

 <br>
 <a href="index.html">HOMEPAGE</a>
 Homepage is distributed into different sections.
-First section "Mission" talks about the aim of the website.
-The following sections are introductary sections providing the glimpse into the aspects of the the two giants Chemistry and Computers.
+First section "Mission" talks about the aim of the website that is to "" The following sections are introductary sections of the the two giants Chemistry and Computers.
 <br>
 <a href="timeline.html">Timeline<a>
 <br>